dokklib/dokklib/docs/libs/db/table-setup.md

             ProjectionType: "KEYS_ONLY"
 ```

-Dokklib-DB provides a secondary index implementation for convenience that corresponds to `GSI_1` in the snippet from above as `dokklib_db.InverseGlobalIndex`.
+Dokklib-DB provides a secondary index implementation for convenience that corresponds to `GSI_1` in the snippet from above as `dokklib_db.InversePrimaryIndex`.
 You can define your own secondary indices as follows:

 ```python
 import dokklib_db as db